beckyetroy/DisneyMovieSoundtrackWebApp/README.md

 - Added 3 sample movies and a number of songs for each movie

-- Edited movie form to suit assignment, including a feature that allowed the user to pick between 3 default images to display the movie
+- Edited movie and track form to suit assignment, including a feature that allowed the user to pick between 3 default images to display the movie

+- Customised listtracks and listmovies with css, updated Javascript on the delete buttons

+- Removed developer store collection and all associations

+- Updated 'about' page to suit assignment